 Children were excluded from the study if they were severely ill, unable to meet NICE delayed or no antibiotic for AOM criteria, at high risk of serious complications, unfit to use topical ear drops, allergic to the components of the active drop, had an alternative cause for ear ache or required antibiotics for a coexisting condition.

-The Investigational Medicinal Product for this trial was a benzocaine and phenazone otic solution.
+The IMP for this trial was a benzocaine-phenazone otic solution.
 This is an oil based, combined local anaesthetic (benzocaine) and analgesic (phenazone, International Nonproprietary Name, also known in the US as antipyrine) ear drop.
 One millilitre contains 14 mg (1.4%) of benzocaine and 54mg (5.4%) phenazone suspended in a glycerine-based liquid along with a preservative (hydroxyquinolone sulphate).
-Despite an absence of published evidence of effectiveness, it is available as a pharmacy medicine in Australia and New Zealand, and has been marketed since 1947 under Auralgan© (currently manufactured by Pfizer) and other brand names.
+Despite an absence of published evidence of effectiveness, it is available as a pharmacy medicine in Australia, and has been marketed since 1947 under Auralgan© (currently manufactured by Pfizer) and other brand names.
 For this trial we intended to test Auralgan©, manufactured by Pfizer Consumer Healthcare (Australia) and sold in 15mL bottles.
-The placebo was glycerine, with packaging as close in appearance as possible to that used for the active drops (Albany Molecular Research (Glasgow) Ltd).
+The placebo was glycerine, with identical packaging to that used for the active drops (supplier Albany Molecular Research (Glasgow) Ltd).

 Randomisation was stratified by centre in blocks of 30 packs, each block having the packs arranged in a random and consecutively numbered sequence.
-The supplier provided the pharmacy with medicine packs which had each been pre-labelled with the patient ID and medicine pack ID numbers.
+The IMP supplier provided the pharmacy with medicine packs which had each been pre-labelled with the patient ID and medicine pack ID numbers.
 Each pack contained either two bottles of active medicine, two bottles of placebo medicine, or no bottles but a non-medicinal item of comparable weight.
-Patients were enrolled by their GP or research nurse whom, at the stage of enrolment, were unaware of the contents of the next treatment pack in the sequence (maintaining allocation concealment).
+Patients were enrolled by their GP or research nurse who, at the stage of enrolment, were unaware of the contents of the next treatment pack in the sequence (maintaining allocation concealment).
 When the informed consent process was completed and signed, the trial pack was opened and allocation to drops (active or placebo), or not was confirmed.
+It was not clear if antibiotic prescribing decisions were made before or after opening the pack.

 During the 8 days following randomisation parents completed a daily questionnaire which asked about: antibiotic use, ear pain on Days 1 and 2, analgesic (e.g. ibuprofen or paracetamol) consumption, symptom presence and severity (e.g. episodes of crying, disturbed sleep and fever) adverse events, new or worsening symptoms (only asked on last day), satisfaction with, and opinion of, treatment allocation and future intention to use drops, costs, preference-based quality of life using CHU-9D, child’s quality of life using the OMQ-14.